Masters programs in Education which do not require GRE - Updated 2020

 Baylor UniversityRanked 71 in Best National University.

-College description: Each program emphasizes the development of an eclectic understanding of the educational process as well as a competency in a specific area.
-The balance between theory research and practice leads to the development of professionals who can adapt to a variety of educational situations and effectively implement educational programs.• Doctor of Philosophy in Curriculum Teaching Degree prepares graduates for university-based leadership in the field of Curriculum Teaching.• Online Doctor of Education in Learning Organizational Change prepares students to apply essential principles of teaching and learning toward managing the dynamics of organizational change.
-Designed for experienced educators and professionals, 61-credit program can be completed in 36–48 months on a part or full-time schedule.• The Master of Arts degree is designed to develop a scholarly understanding of education thought and practice.
-The MA requires semester hours, including the completion and defense of a thesis, and a 12 hour minor in educational foundations, instructional technology, language and literacy, or mathematics education.• The Master of Science of Education is designed to improve educational practice and to provide preparation for continued graduate studies in education.
-Choices for the cognate include educational foundations, instructional technology, language and literacy, mathematics education.• MSEd with Initial Certification allows students who hold a bachelor degree in an applicable field to earn a master degree and secondary certification in 15 months.
+College description: • Doctor of Philosophy in Curriculum Teaching Degree prepares graduates for university-based leadership in the field of Curriculum Teaching.• Online Doctor of Education in Learning Organizational Change prepares students to apply essential principles of teaching and learning toward managing the dynamics of organizational change.• The Master of Arts degree is designed to develop a scholarly understanding of education thought and practice.
+The MA requires semester hours, including the completion and defense of a thesis, and a 12 hour minor in educational foundations, instructional technology, language and literacy, or mathematics education.• The Master of Science of Education is designed to improve educational practice and to provide preparation for continued graduate studies in education.• MSEd with Initial Certification allows students who hold a bachelor degree in an applicable field to earn a master degree and secondary certification in 15 months.• Baylor PhD in Higher Education and Leadership lists itself among the few that offer graduate apprenticeships that cover all of tuition and pay a competitive stipend.• Doctor of Education in K-12 Educational Leadership is a cohort-based practitioner-oriented doctoral program that builds upon Baylor’s historic mission to educate men and women for worldwide leadership and service.
+Designed for the dedicated working education professional, the program emphasizes complex problem solving for educational leaders.• The Master of Science in Higher Education and Student Affairs offers the only master program in higher education and student affairs from a national research university that incorporates student development, administrative theory, and faith into the curriculum.

 The Doctor of Education in Learning and Organizational Change is designed for working professionals who hold or seek organizational leadership roles across industries.
 Candidates in this collaborative online program desire to drive change through innovative approaches to teaching and learning in a variety of educational settings.Applicants to the EdD online in Learning and Organizational Change program must hold a master’s degree with a GPA that demonstrates strong academic success, which is normally 3.0 or higher.The university admissions team accepts and reviews applications year-round on a rolling basis.GRE test scores are not required to apply to the EdD online in Learning and Organizational Change program.All applicants must have earned a master’s degree from a regionally accredited college or university.
 Additionally, applicants must have earned a master’s degree with a GPA that demonstrates strong academic success, which is normally 3.0 or higher.
 The master’s degree may be in any field relevant to the applicant’s profession, but the applicant should also have the appropriate background, experience, and goals for pursuing an EdD.Applicants must submit official transcripts from all degree-bearing institutions they have attended.
 Note that unofficial transcripts will be needed, however, to complete the online application.In the video introduction, they will answer a series of questions concerning their background and interest in the degree and submit it with their application.